Buffalo is latest mass shooting by gunman wearing body armor

 Police officers are seeing body armor in other types of investigations, like narcotics cases, said former Miami Police Chief Jorge Colina.
 Body armor is relatively easy to get, especially the soft body armor similar to the bulletproof vests regularly worn by police officers that are effective against handguns.

 Getting body armor isn’t difficult under U.S. laws.
-It’s illegal under federal law for a convicted felon to buy body armor, but other than that there are few restrictions on purchasing it.
+Federal law prohibits certain violent felons from buying body armor, but other than that there are few restrictions on purchasing it.
 Only one state blocks it from being ordered online and shipped to homes: Connecticut, which requires a face-to-face purchase.

 Colina would like to see more states consider stricter rules.

-Note: This story was first published on May 18, 2022.
-It was updated on May 26, 2022, to correct that the shooter in a 2021 Philadelphia case was not killed, but was shot by police and taken into custody.
-It was also updated on May 26, 2022, to clarify that federal law prohibits certain violent felons from buying body armor.